Manifesta: History

-The 12th edition of Manifesta was held in Palermo, Italy, around the theme "The Planetary Garden.
+Manifesta 12.
+It was held in Palermo, Italy, around the theme "The Planetary Garden.
 Cultivating Coexistence".
 The exhibition put forward an interpretation of the city's history as the expression of a syncretism of cultures across the Mediterranean.
 The curators used the idea of the garden as a metaphor on how it might be possible to aggregate differences and to compose life out of movement and migration.